walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdoc-credentials2/README.md

 Already signed credentials are not rewritten.
 Their authoritative issuer-signed bytes remain the basis for verification and presentation; an issuer must reissue a credential if its existing portrait field needs correction.
-Custom value-mapping callbacks passed directly to `MdocIssuer.issueUniversal` remain responsible for encoding their supplied timestamp as tag 0.

 ## What is the mdoc library
 This library implements the mdoc specification: [ISO/IEC 18013-5:2021](https://www.iso.org/standard/69084.html), Personal identification -- ISO-compliant driving licence -- Part 5: Mobile driving licence (mDL) application.